"

 1.1 What is “critical thinking”?

-What makes critical thinking…
+• What makes it…

 • Systematic?
-Involves distinct procedures and methods
+It involves distinct procedures and methods.

 • Rational?
-Beliefs are judged by the reasons and reasoning that support them
+Beliefs are judged by the reasons and reasoning that support them.

 1.2 The Importance of Critical Thinking